Tachycardia ACLS Algorithm

 Atrial Fibrillation (AF) and Atrial Flutter:

-Rate Control: Use medications such as beta-blockers, calcium channel blockers, or digoxin to control heart rate.
+Rate Control: Use medications such as beta-blockers, calcium channel blockers, or digoxin to control increased heart rate.

 Rhythm Control: Administer anti-arrhythmic medications like amiodarone or flecainide to restore and maintain normal sinus rhythm.

-Anticoagulation: Consider anticoagulant therapy to prevent thromboembolic events in patients with AF at risk.
+Anticoagulation: Consider anticoagulant therapy to prevent thromboembolic events in patients with Atrial fibrillation at risk.

 Ventricular Tachycardia (VT):